aws/karpenter-provider-aws/website/content/en/preview/getting-started-with-terraform/_index.md

 Use helm to deploy Karpenter to the cluster.
 We are going to use the `helm_release` Terraform resource to do the deploy and pass in the cluster details and IAM role Karpenter needs to assume.

+Add the following to your `main.tf` to provision Karpenter via a Helm chart.

 ```hcl
 provider "helm" {